marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.3 =
+* Allow to use wide range of letters (Unicode characters) in username
 * Shift+ENTER moves to the new line in message input field (when multiline mode is not enabled)
 * Fixed: anonymous users are sometimes on the users list when "WP users only" option is selected
 * Fixed: logged in user becomes anonymous after some inactivity time (especially on mobile devices)